keithalpichi/keithalpichi.github.io/src/data/articles/2020-05-19-web-scraping.md

 ## Limitations

 Web scraping has it's limitations.
 It is very common for websites to prevent clients from abusing the website content and services by:
 - hiding product information behind a log-in.
-A user has to authenticate to access product information.
+A user has to authenticate itself to access product information.
 With web scraping you'd have to leverage cookies to ensure you're proving your identity to the website.
 - blocking IP addresses that make many simultaneous requests.
 To work around this you'd have to use a proxy to shuffle the IP addresses your web scraper uses.

 ## Conclusion